 This study will allow us to assess how well the immune systems of children and teenagers respond to immunisation with the Oxford/AstraZeneca Covid-19 vaccine (also known as ChAdOx1 nCoV-19).
 It will also give us valuable information on safety aspects of the vaccine.
-The data from this study may be used to support further larger scale trials in children, the results of which may be used by AstraZeneca to support approvals of this vaccine for use in children in the future.
+The data from this study may potentially only benefit a small group of children at high-risk of COVID-19 disease in the UK or children in other countries.